Search close icon

 New Mexico has implemented strengthened protections for senior investors through both securities regulations and elder abuse statutes, including:

-Our New Mexico investment fraud attorneys utilize these specialized provisions to maximize recovery in cases involving elderly victims of financial misconduct.
+Our investment fraud attorneys utilize these specialized provisions to maximize recovery in cases involving elderly victims of financial misconduct.

 Our firm brings unique qualifications to investment fraud representation that distinguish us from general practice firms attempting to handle these complex cases: